Alabama

 |

 Statute provides basic guidance for ascertaining voter intent.
-A Wisconsin Election Commission publication entitled Counting Votes at the Spring Primary, Spring Election and General Election provides more detail.
+The Wisconsin Elections Commission has published that provide more detail.

 |